Please notice that it may take longer time for us to reply due to the corona pandemic.

-In addition to following the steps outlined in the "If you become unemployed" section we will also need additional details about you and your previous employment.
+In addition to following the steps under Unemployed you need to submit additional details about you and your previous employment.

 - Send in the form Underlag för fastställande av bosättningstat.
 This is necessary for us to assess your eligibility for insurance.